Eight Forest Lane

 • In a medium bowl, sift flour, baking powder and bicarbonate of soda, and set aside.

-• Using a handheld or stand mixer with the paddle attachment fitted, beat canola oil, sugar and vanilla until combined.
+• Using a handheld mixer or a whisk, mix canola oil, sugar and vanilla until combined.
 Slowly add dry ingredients, alternating with the milk until cupcake batter comes together, scraping down the sides of the bowl as necessary.

 • Spoon mixture into patty cases ensuring they are only ¾ full before placing them in the oven for 18 minutes or until lightly springy to touch.
 Let cool completely before frosting.